 Every Nicolas Winding Refn Film Ranked

-Armed with a style that has only grown more distinctive with every new film, Refn explores themes which are fundamental, and deploys the camera to shift between fluidity and limbo.
-With sensibilities similar to a master architect, Refn uses frames to create moments that lets the watcher internalize, and experience on a physio-psychological basis, a creation that not just confines itself to a two-dimensional rectangle, but reminds you of what was felt while watching it.
-This is the moment the Nicolas Winding Refn effect kicks in, and this is when cinema as cinema on a deeply personal level takes effect.
+Armed with a style that has only grown more distinctive with every new film, Refn explores fundamental themes and deploys the camera to shift between fluidity and limbo.
+With sensibilities similar to a master architect, Refn uses frames to create moments that let the viewer internalize, and experience on a physio-psychological level, a creation that does not confine itself to a two-dimensional rectangle, but reminds you of what was felt while watching it.
+This is the moment the Nicolas Winding Refn effect kicks in, and this is when cinema affects one on a deeply personal level.

 8. Only God Forgives (2013)